Hillsborough Interchange: Services

-Sheffield Supertram operate two routes through Hillsborough Interchange.
+South Yorkshire Supertram operate two routes through Hillsborough Interchange.
 The Blue route continues north to Malin Bridge and south to Halfway via the city centre, whilst the Yellow route runs between Middlewood in the west and Meadowhall Interchange in the east, again via the city centre.
 Both services run every 12 minutes from Monday to Saturday, with additional peak services running in the morning and evening peaks, and every 20 minutes on evenings and Sundays.